Skip to main content

 Second-largest contributor to the UN system as a whole

-Germany’s support for the United Nations is also reflected in the level of its financial contributions.
-Germany contributed 6.8 billion dollars in 2022, making it the second-largest contributor to the UN system as a whole.
-Germany is also the second-largest bilateral donor of humanitarian aid, providing aid work amounting to 2.7 billion dollars in 2023.
+Germany’s support for the United Nations is also reflected in the level of its financial contributions, which for many years have made it the second-largest contributor to the UN system as a whole.
+Germany is also the second-largest bilateral donor of humanitarian aid, providing aid worth $2.25 billion in 2024.
+Germany ranks fourth for its contributions to the regular UN budget.

 Trusted partner for peacekeeping missions